yaahc/rustconf/error-handling-isnt-all-about-errors.md

 let config = get_config()?;
 ```

-Notes: The unstable try trait models fallible operations and is currently used to define how to convert a type to and from a Result.
+Notes: Here we see two equivalent code snippets.
+The first manually

-Indeed, Result is type that implements the Try trait, as does Option, and other some combinations thereof.
+propagates the error using match and return.
+The second does the same by

-Abstraction over error propagation
+simply using the try operator to propagate the error.

-Next slide: Next up is the error trait.
+Next slide: Finally, for recoverable errors rust also provides the error trait.

 ---